C2SM/icon4py/model/atmosphere/dycore/docs/scidoc_processor.rst

 All that is required are the **Outputs** and **Inputs** sections, within which variables processed by the stencil are listed.
-A few lines can (should) be added describing the numerical operations resulting in the ouput variables, using the names in the namespace of the calling method (not of the stencil which could be a generic a+b operation).
+Computation parameters should be described in a few lines where parameters labels have to match namespace names of the calling method.

 The processor takes care of:
  - generating a title that is also a hyperlink to the stencil documentation,